Comms Manager, Hannah C explores the social enterprise scene across the UK – second in the series.

 Tracey explains, “SSE is more than training, it’s a lifelong fellowship – a relationship, a network.
 Our students tell us that after they’ve left SSE programmes, they can feel like they’re in the wilderness a bit.
 It’s the ongoing support that social entrepreneurs need and it’s where SSE triumphs.”

-Tracey and her team will be delivering the Bank of Scotland Social Entrepreneurs Trade Up Programme in Edinburgh in 2020 – 14 learning days to help grow your trading income and impact, a grant of £5k, a mentor and a support network of like-minded souls.
+Tracey and her team will be delivering the Bank of Scotland Social Entrepreneurs Trade Up Programme in Edinburgh in 2020 – 14 learning days to help grow your trading income and impact, a grant, a mentor and a support network of like-minded souls.